apacheignite/documentation/basic-concepts/zero-deployment.md

 {
   "type": "warning",
   "title": "Development vs Production",
   "body": "It is recommended that peer-class-loading is disabled in production.
-Generally you want to have a controlled production environment without any magic."
+Generally you want to have a controlled production environment without any magic.
+To deploy your classes explicitly, you can copy them into Ignite `libs` folder or manually add them to the classpath on every node."
 }
 [/block]